 Various fruit and delicacies had been arranged in the dining hall, and Sedna gestured her visitor to help himself as she poured a glass of iced water and sat at the wide table.
 Again, not what protocol dictated.
 Wesley took three dried dates from a bowl and chose a chair opposite her.
 The room felt cool and comfortable after the stifling heat of the landing field, but the silence was oppressive.

 Wesley picked at the fruit while Sedna glared at her water, playing with the ice.
 I knew she wouldn’t start the conversation.
 He also knew he couldn’t play that waiting game.
 “This fruit is particularly tasty.
 Does it come from your own orchards?”
 She looked up, surprise on her features, as if she had forgotten he was sitting there, and stared blankly at him in silence, her grey eyes scanning his face.
 He swallowed and gulped down his drink to avoid losing countenance.
 He hated it when she did that.
-He sighed and decided to dive in.
-“I’m ready to listen to your report.”
+He sighed.
+“How are you, Sedna ?”

 She tilted her head to the right.
 “I am doing well.
 I’ve had some troubles with my staff, but they got used to my orders after a while.
 I’ve continued sorting my parent’s possessions and have recovered my mother’s poison collection.”